Things to do in Toronto, ON

 Get Your Bearings in Toronto

-Caution: Book downtown hotels early since these are popular choices for conventions and tourists alike.
+Hot Tips: Book downtown hotels early since these are popular choices for conventions and tourists alike.

-Things to See
+Things to do in Toronto

-Toronto Is Known for...
+Toronto is known for...

 Toronto is famous as one of the most ethnically diverse cities on the planet.
 Thanks to a liberal immigration policy, North America’s 5th largest city is home to more than 70 different nationalities.
 Ride the subways and you’ll hear over 100 languages being spoken.
 The city’s official motto is “Diversity Our Strength” and you’ll see the word welcome displayed in 64 languages on the “Welcome to Toronto” poster seen throughout the city.

 Toronto-the-good used to refer to the conservative nature of city but that adjective is applied to the diverse cuisine.
 Toronto is becoming a foodie destination known for its cosmopolitan mix of restaurants.
 On one short block you’ll find restaurants from all corners of the world and you can eat your way around the world very easily enjoying cuisine from Europe, the Middle East, Asia and Latin America.
 The fresh, local movement has also taken hold here in a big way with many chefs creating signature Canadian dishes.
 Two major markets offer a chance to enjoy the local produce.
 The St Lawrence Market is a city-block complex surrounded by great Italian restaurants.
 Further west, funky Kensington Market has some great Latin American and Caribbean eateries.
 Since it also borders Chinatown, you are guaranteed to find some excellent Chinese food in the area as well.
 Add the respectable wines from the Niagara region, only two hours away, and you’re in for some memorable meals.